evgenevolkov/Assets-market-load-balancing/README.md

 Simulation of assets markets and service to detect arbitrage possibilities between markets.

-(Arbitrage is a case, when buying price on one market is lower than selling price at different market for the same asset)
+(Arbitrage is a case, when buying price on one market is lower than selling price on a different market for the same asset)

 ## Consists of two applications: prices generator and prices analyzer